New York top court: Jury trials needed when deportation a risk

 The appeals court said it was confident that state trial judges are “competent” to address potential immigration issues.

-Justice Michael Garcia, a former U.S. Attorney in Manhattan, dissented, saying the threat of deportation did not transform “petty” offenses into serious crimes.
+Judge Michael Garcia, a former U.S. Attorney in Manhattan, dissented, saying the threat of deportation did not transform “petty” offenses into serious crimes.

 He also accused the majority of allowing federal immigration law to override the state legislature’s view of the severity of various crimes, as reflected in their maximum punishments.